November 27, 2019

 The portable tiltmeter is a high-resolution uniaxial tilt sensor that is designed to monitor inclination and vertical rotation in structures.

-The changes in tilt can also occur from the loading of a structure, such as a dam during impoundment, a diaphragm wall during excavation or a bridge deck due to wind and traffic.
+The changes in tilt can also occur from the loading of a structure, such as a dam during impoundment, a diaphragm wall during excavation, or a bridge deck due to wind and traffic.

 The EAN-70M tilt measurement system consists of two components – a portable tiltmeter and several Aluminium tilt plates.
-Individual tilt plates are usually anchored to the structure, but may also be bonded to a smooth clean surface i.e. granite, stone, tiles.
+Individual tilt plates are usually anchored to the structure, but may also be bonded to a smooth clean surface i.e. granite, stone, or tiles.

 The user places the portable tiltmeter on the mounted tilt plate to get the tilt reading at that location.
 The portable tiltmeter has to be carried from one tilt plate to another to get readings at different locations.
 Although it is a uniaxial tiltmeter, it can also be used to take biaxial measurements at any particular location by rotating the tiltmeter by 90° on the tilt plate and taking a second reading.